Originally posted November 12th, 2018/ Most recent update April 12th, 2019

 1169 7th Street West, St Paul / Tues – Fri 6 am – 7 pm, Sat – Sun 6:30 am – 3:30 pm

 Mojo Monkey probably has the best donuts in St Paul.
 They sell donuts, beignets, and coffee and have about 3 tables to sit at.
 This is the second shop in a row that has terrible seating options so that was a bit disappointing for us.
-People wanna sit and enjoy their doughnuts, you guys!
+People wanna sit and enjoy their donuts, you guys!

 The donut menu is quite large, actually.
-They bake cakes, raised, crullers, fritters, bismarcks, holes etc. We went after a hike, on a Saturday, around 1 pm haha.
-To our surprise, they did have a couple trays left, but obviously not the largest selection.
+They bake cakes, raised, crullers, fritters, bismarcks, holes etc. We went after a hike, on a Saturday, around 1 pm, haha.
+To our surprise, they did have a couple of trays left, but obviously not the largest selection.
 I did enjoy them enough that I would go back again so next time will have to be significantly earlier.

 We tried the french toast and Butterfinger with a chocolate cake.
 These were both wonderful, but I loved the chocolate cake of the Butterfinger donut the best.

 We also tried the coconut with mango and a red velvet.
 These were good and I certainly ate them, but I don’t think I would order either again.
 The red velvet cake was definitely good, but the icing on top was just too much and too sweet.
 I am also a red velvet cake connoisseur so I’m quite picky, haha.

 Donut rating: 7 out of 10 donut holes

 Minneapolis Skyway – City Center Building / Mon-Fri 6:30 am – 5:30 pm

 Pete had mentioned Cardigan donuts to me several times before we eventually made it over there.
 And that’s unfortunate because…